-The garage door should complement your front door and not compete for attention.
-It can make a statement but a subtle one.
+The garage door should complement your front door but not compete for attention.
+Your garage door CAN make a statement but it needs to be a subtle one.

 With the exception of custom or high-end homes, most houses have the standard garage door but nevertheless, your garage door does make a statement about your house so its important how it looks because you want positive curb appeal.

-When choosing the color of your garage door, its important to take into consideration the color of the brick or stone, roof color, and other colors that are going on at the front of your home.
+When choosing the color of your garage door, its important to take into consideration the color of the brick or stone, roof color, your roof color, and other colors that are going on at the front of your home.

 White is a classic and a popular go to choice.
 White garage doors are bright and crisp.
 They can really add to your curb appeal combined with the correct exterior.
 The downside of white is that it shows marks easier than a darker color.
 Something to keep in mind if you have a ball hockey player in your family.

 Black has always been a popular color choice for garage doors.
 In newer housing developments, you will see deep black-blue or dark grey as the “trendier” shades to traditional “jet black.”
 However when choosing your color you need to take into consideration the other features of your home like the style and your brick color for example.
 For a contemporary look, paint your window panes the same colour.
 Black window trim is all the rage right now!
 Black is elegant and hides dirt easier than a lighter color door.
 The downside of black is that it can look stark if not done properly.

 This traditional black door (photo above) suits the style & features of the house.
 The shutters & roof pulls this house together.
 The red door gives this house the punch of color it needs.
-They could have gone with a brighter red, a bright yellow or trendy turquoise.
-They would have all been good color choices for the front door too.
+They could have gone with a brighter red, a bright yellow or trendy turquoise as they would have all been good color choices for the front door too.

 This dark grey is the perfect color choice for this house & brick color.
 Black garage doors would have been too stark for this home and also too busy for the busy stone driveway.
 The driveway is the focal point with this home.
 LOL.
-The garage doors also complement the roof color.
-A bolder color for the front door would have made this house really stand out on the street like the picture above.
+The garage doors also complement the roof color nicely.
+A bolder color for the front door would have made this house really stand out.

 This black garage doors may be a bit too stark for some, but it does match the windows, railings and the front door.
 It also suits the contemporary style of the home.
-Another choice may have been to blend with the cream siding and gone with a darker shade of the stone so that the garage doors don’t become the focal point.
-The stark black garage doors makes the become the focal point where the focal point should be the entrance way & landscaping.
+Another choice may have been to go with the gray shade of the stone so that the garage doors don’t become the focal point.
+The stark black garage doors makes the garage door become the focal point where the focal point should be the entrance way & landscaping.

-Designer Tip: All dark brown colors are not created equal.
+All dark brown colors are not created equal.
 Choosing the right “walnut brown” color is key.
-The “right” walnut brown color can be a good imitation of a wood door as seen in the above picture.
+The “right” walnut brown color can be a good imitation of a wood door as seen right.
 The “wrong” or “old” dark brown color can actually date a house.
-If you’re not sure, ask someone who is good with colors to help you.

 Your garage door does NOT need to match the front door – especially if you have a door that is a powerful color like red, yellow or blue.
-Matching grey or white would be the best color choice here.
+In that case, it should not match the front door.

 Painting the trim to match the garage door gives the doors a cohesive look.
 In some cases, I’ve seen the garage door trim painted the same color as the house trim, but its a dated look.
 You don’t want the trim of your garage door to stand out.
 It’s not the focal point here.

 If your home is a multiple brick color, find a NEUTRAL color using one of the bricks or stone from the house.
 This will guarantee that the garage door will “blend” with the rest of the house.
 Without seeing the rest of the house, its difficult to tell, but the gray or cream in the brick may be an alternative color as well.

-It may look cute to you but in the end, garage doors that are not typical garage door colors detract from the home’s curb appeal, they can actually devalue your home.
+It may look cute to you but in the end, but garage doors that are not typical garage door colors NOT only detract from the home’s curb appeal, they can actually devalue your home.
 Not something you want to do, especially if you’re getting your house ready to sell!